High TSH Levels: Lab Interpretation for New Grad NPsOct 22, 2019

-Finding a high TSH on a screening test or when you've ordered it for a fatigue workup is SO common.
+Finding a high TSH on a screening test or when you've ordered it for a fatigue workup is SO common in primary care.

 But when do you actually need to treat it?
 And how?

 - When to worry about a high TSH

 - The first steps you need to take first to manage it

 - How to follow up and assess your treatment

 - And other pearls of practice when it comes to a TSH